llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 Fixed length vectors
 --------------------

-The only legal vector MVTs on RISC-V are scalable, so fixed length vectors need to be custom lowered performed in a scalable container type.
+The only legal vector MVTs on RISC-V are scalable, so fixed length vectors need to be custom lowered and performed in a scalable container type:

 1. The fixed length vector operands are inserted into scalable containers via ``insert_subvector``.
 The container size is chosen to have a minimum size big enough to fit the fixed length vector (see ``getContainerForFixedLengthVector``).
 2. The operation is then performed via a scalable **VL (vector length) node**.
 These are custom nodes that contain an AVL operand which is set to the size of the fixed length vector, and are defined in RISCVInstrInfoVVLPatterns.td.